DMSA vs. DMPS vs. EDTA: Which Chelator Is Right for You?

 What Is Chelation Therapy?

-• Conventional medicine – to treat acute heavy metal poisoning.
+- Conventional medicine – to treat acute heavy metal poisoning such as lead or mercury exposure.

-• Functional medicine – to address chronic health concerns linked to toxic burden, such as fatigue, brain fog, and immune dysregulation.
+- Functional medicine – to manage chronic toxic burden linked to fatigue, brain fog, and immune dysregulation.

 DMSA: The Safe, FDA-Approved Oral Chelator

-DMSA (Dimercaptosuccinic Acid) is a water-soluble, sulfur-based compound approved by the U.S. Food and Drug Administration (FDA) for the treatment of lead poisoning.
-It is typically taken orally and works by binding to metals such as lead, mercury, and arsenic in the bloodstream.
-Once bound, these toxic metals are eliminated through the kidneys.
+DMSA (Dimercaptosuccinic Acid) is a water-soluble, sulfur-based chelator approved by the U.S. Food and Drug Administration (FDA) for the treatment of lead poisoning.
+Taken orally, it binds to heavy metals such as lead, mercury, and arsenic, which are then safely eliminated through the kidneys.

-At Rock Ridge Pharmacy, we prepare customized DMSA capsules in 100 mg, 250 mg, and 500 mg strengths, with filler-free options for sensitive individuals.
+At Rock Ridge Pharmacy, we prepare custom-compounded DMSA capsules in 100 mg, 250 mg, and 500 mg strengths — including filler-free options for sensitive individuals.

 DMPS: Powerful but Requires Professional Oversight

 DMPS (Dimercaptopropane-1-sulfonic Acid) is a sulfur-containing chelating agent with a strong affinity for mercury.
-Unlike DMSA, DMPS is not approved by the U.S. Food and Drug Administration (FDA), though it is widely used internationally and in certain functional and integrative medicine settings under careful clinical supervision.
-While DMPS is not FDA-approved, some published studies have explored its clinical use in mercury detoxification.
-It may be given orally or by intravenous (IV) infusion, depending on the patient’s needs and the treatment protocol.
+Unlike DMSA, DMPS is not approved by the U.S. Food and Drug Administration (FDA), though it is widely used internationally and in certain functional and integrative medicine settings under close medical supervision.

 EDTA: Intravenous Chelation for Lead and Cadmium

-EDTA (Ethylenediaminetetraacetic Acid) is a synthetic chelating agent approved by the U.S. Food and Drug Administration (FDA) in its calcium disodium form for the treatment of lead poisoning in both children and adults, as well as certain cases of cadmium toxicity.
-It works by binding strongly to divalent and trivalent metals — particularly lead and cadmium — so they can be excreted from the body through the urine.
+EDTA (Ethylenediaminetetraacetic Acid) is a synthetic chelating agent approved by the U.S. Food and Drug Administration (FDA) in its calcium disodium form for treating lead poisoning in children and adults, as well as certain cases of cadmium toxicity.
+It binds strongly to divalent and trivalent metals — particularly lead and cadmium — so they can be safely eliminated through urine.

-EDTA is administered intravenously in a clinical setting, making it less convenient than oral chelators like DMSA.
-While it is highly effective for lead and cadmium detoxification, it is not considered effective for removing mercury.
+EDTA is administered intravenously in a supervised clinical setting, making it less convenient than oral chelators like DMSA.
+It is considered highly effective for lead and cadmium detoxification, but not effective for mercury removal.

-In addition to its role in heavy metal removal, EDTA has been used in some alternative cardiovascular protocols to help address vascular calcification and improve circulation.
+Beyond toxic metal removal, EDTA has been explored in alternative cardiovascular protocols for vascular calcification and circulation support.
 However, these uses remain controversial in conventional medicine and require more research before becoming standard practice.

-Because EDTA can also bind essential minerals such as calcium, magnesium, and zinc, professional monitoring and supplementation are critical during therapy.
-Side effects may include low calcium levels, kidney strain, or gastrointestinal discomfort.
-For safety, EDTA should only be used under the supervision of an experienced healthcare provider, typically in a hospital or infusion clinic setting.
+Because EDTA can also bind essential minerals like calcium, magnesium, and zinc, therapy requires professional monitoring and supplementation.
+Side effects may include low calcium levels, kidney strain, or gastrointestinal upset.
+For safety, EDTA should only be used under the supervision of an experienced healthcare provider in a hospital or infusion clinic.

 Side-by-Side Chelator Comparison: DMSA vs. DMPS vs. EDTA